cossacklabs/product-docs/acra/security-controls/key-management/operations/generation.md

 ```

 {{< hint warning >}}
-`authentication.keyring` is deprecated and will not be used after 0.90.0.
+`authentication.keyring` is deprecated and will not be used since 0.91.0.
 {{< /hint >}}

 ## 2. Setting up AcraConnector (optional)